Our final ‘In the Know’ webinar took the theme of ‘Grid references and map symbols’, one that links closely to geographical skills and fieldwork.

 Maps are works of art.
 There are many types of maps, but they all communicate information, spatially and pictorially, about a particular area, from a theme park to a country to the world.
 Understanding maps is an important geographical and life skill, which can be improved with good knowledge of directions and compass points, distance and scale, features, symbols and grid references.

 Again, I endeavoured to integrate a number of interactive activities and teaching ideas into the webinar as previous feedback suggested these were features that participants had particularly enjoyed and appreciated.
-It also helps teachers feel they are part of a supportive community, something that must be reinforced during such still rather unpredictable times.

 Judging by the reflections in the chat feed towards the end of the session, I think I had quite a positive impact and participants found the webinar to be extremely useful; a quick, easy and cost-effective means of boosting their subject knowledge.
 Some of their concluding comments (summing up their learning in five words or a sentence or two) can be viewed below: